 Check the Card’s Size and Quality

-Another essential aspect that you should never forget to check is the size and quality of the tarot cards.
+Another essential aspect you should never forget to check is the size and quality of the tarot cards.
 You need cards with quality material that lasts long.
 Cards with thick material won’t fade or rip.

-When it comes to the size, tarot cards are slightly bigger than playing cards as they measure 2.75 x 4.75 inches (6.99 x 12.07 cm).
+Regarding the size, tarot cards are slightly bigger than playing cards as they measure 2.75 x 4.75 inches (6.99 x 12.07 cm).
 That size fits well in most hands, and you won’t have to deal with the cards slipping out of your hand.
 There are mini decks that are comfortable to fit in your pocket.

 Find Out if the Tarot Decks Also Have Other Features

 You can use these cases to store your tarot cards in a cabinet or bookshelf.
-When carrying your cards, ensure that the case has a magnetic closure to ensure the contents inside don’t spill out in the bag.
+When carrying your cards, ensure that the case has a magnetic closure to ensure the contents don’t spill out in the bag.